tomtomau/crowdclix-workers/README.md

 Your Python code in [index.py](https://github.com/cloudflare/python-worker-hello-world/blob/master/index.py), running on Cloudflare Workers.

-In addition to [Wrangler](https://github.com/cloudflare/wrangler2) and [npm](https://www.npmjs.com/get-npm), you will need to install [Transcrypt](https://www.transcrypt.org/docs/html/installation_use.html), including Python 3.7 and virtualenv.
+In addition to [Wrangler](https://github.com/cloudflare/wrangler2) and [npm](https://www.npmjs.com/get-npm), you will need to install [Transcrypt](https://www.transcrypt.org/docs/html/installation_use.html), including Python 3.7 and virtualenv

 #### Setup